 While prepaid debit cards are convenient, they won’t help you to build a credit history.
 For that, you need a credit card that reports to each of the three major credit reporting bureaus each month.
 Fortunately, you have the option of getting a secured Bank of America credit card to get the ball rolling.

 The BankAmericard® Secured credit card is geared for someone who is relatively new to using credit or is recovering from a past credit mistake, like a bankruptcy or foreclosure.
 You make a minimum cash deposit of $300 to Bank of America and, you get a credit card you can use to make purchases and with responsible use by you you can establish a positive payment history.

 Unlike the prepaid cards Bank of America offers, this is a credit card which charges interest on what you purchase.
-Currently, the variable APR is set at 21.24%.
-There’s also a $39 annual fee that you need to be aware of.
+There’s also an annual fee that you need to be aware of.
 If your goal is to improve your credit score while simplifying the way you spend, with responsible use by you this card can help you do it.
 Just make sure you keep your balance low and pay on time each month to avoid a black mark on your credit.